Call Now For An Assessment Of Your Needs: (410) 390-3101

 Below, we take an in-depth look at how personal injury claims are calculated in Maryland.

-Economic vs. Non-Economic Losses
+Economic Vs. Non-Economic Losses

 In Maryland, accident victims are entitled to just compensation for their financial and non-financial losses.
 Economic losses are those that impact accident victims’ bank accounts, while non-economic losses are those that impact victims’ lives in other ways.
 Calculating economic losses and non-economic losses involve different considerations and procedures, and proving each type of loss requires different types of evidence.
 As a result, distinguishing between the two is a critical first step for accurately calculating the value of a personal injury claim under Maryland law.

-Calculating Economic Losses in a Maryland Personal Injury Claim
+Calculating Economic Losses In A Maryland Personal Injury Claim

 We’ll cover economic losses first.
 When calculating your economic losses in a Maryland personal injury claim, the first step is to add up your out-of-pocket costs to date.
 This includes your: